 - Rather than hard cider, you can pour a nonalcoholic apple cider.
 The drink will taste the same, but it will be a little lighter on the alcohol.

 - If you don't have simple syrup on hand, use a pinch of sugar instead.
-Add the lime juice to the muddle and mix until the sugar is dissolved.

 - Mint is a bit of an odd flavor pairing for apple.
 Try this same recipe with other herbs like basil, lavender, rosemary, or tarragon instead.

-How Strong Is a Tully 10 Cider?
+How Strong Is a Whiskey Cider Julep?